zhengying-liu/autodl-contrib/README.md

 For a given dataset, all its files should be under the **same directory**.
 And note that **no train/test split is required**.
 The organizers can carry out train/test split themselves.

-There is **no size limit** for datasets in this challenge (not as in previous AutoML challenges). (*TODO: but computing resource is very limited.
+There is **no size limit** for datasets in this challenge (not as in previous AutoML challenges). (*@Isabelle: but computing resource is very limited.
 Good thing is that using metric such as area under learning curve doesn't require complete convergence of participants' algorithm.*) All data will be stored on Google Cloud Platform and we accept and even welcome large datasets.
 On the other hand, this means that participants are challenged to write algorithms that are able to deal with tasks of very different scales.

 ## 3 Possible Formats
 We accept dataset contributions under 3 possible formats: